rwblokzijl/Msc-thesis-EuroToken/thesis.md

 # Introduction

-When the Bitcoin [TODO cite] white paper was published in 2008, the world has been speculating on how decentralized ledge technologies could be used to restructure the financial infrastructure of the world.
-9 years later, Facebook announced a private currency controlled by a group op corporations.
-3 years after that the Chinese government announced that they had reached 92,771 transactions per second with their new Central Bank Digital Currency (CBDC).
+Since the Bitcoin [TODO cite] white paper was published in 2008, the world has been speculating on how decentralized ledge technologies could be used to restructure the financial infrastructure of the world to redistribute power towards the masses and away from large opaque organisations.
+9 years later, Facebook announced a private currency controlled by a group op corporations [TODO cite].
+3 years after that the Chinese government announced that they had reached 92,771 transactions per second with their new Central Bank Digital Currency (CBDC) [TODO cite].
+And the Eurosystem is set to make a decision on whether to start a digital euro project in mid 2021.

 The direction of crypto currencies is no longer determined by eccentric visionaries imagining a financial system that gave power back to the people and makes money open and programmable by anyone.
 Governments and large corporations are now competing to create the worlds main digital coin.
-The winner will be left controlling and overseeing all the worlds transactions, either for profit, or for their national interests.
+The winner will be left controlling and overseeing all the worlds transactions, either for profit, or their national interests.

-Currently there are no decentralized currencies that are in a position to challenge the upcoming central coins.
+Currently very few decentralized currencies are in a position to challenge the upcoming central coins.
 The most well known crypto currencies, including Bitcoin and Ethereum, lack the price stability necessary to be a reliable store of value.
-There have been some attempts to create fully decentralized stablecoins, but none have been proven to work in practice on a large scale just yet.
+There have been attempts to create fully decentralized stablecoins, but none have been proven to work in practice on a large scale just yet.

-The Eurosystem is set to make a decision on whether to start a digital euro project in mid 2021.
-Whether and how they procees will have very large implications for the future of financial markets and the eurozone.
+If fully decentralized currencies don't come up with a solution to scalability and stability soon.
+The future of the financial system might come down to a competition between the large governments of the world and the private sector.

+Whether and how these parties succeed will have large implications for the future of financial markets of the world, and might determine the level of freedom of the societies of the future.
+Where China and Facebook are making rapid progress the Eurozone is still deliberating, while they might have a vital role in including the democratic process in the running of the future financial markets.

 This thesis aims to provide a design for a digital euro that utilizes mechanisms used by todays stablecoin in order to create a digital euro analog called